 Masters of Arts in Teaching

-The MAT degree is designed for students who are seeking certification to teach physical education and who already possess an undergraduate degree.
-Students who wish to gain teacher certification with undergraduate degrees in fields other than physical education, exercise science, or kinesiology will have to complete required undergraduate pre-requisites.
-The program requires two years of full time study culminating with a graduate level student teaching experience in the second year of the program.
-Students must complete graduate and undergraduate coursework for teacher certification.
+The MAT degree is designed for students who are seeking licensure/certification to teach physical education and who already possess an undergraduate degree.
+Students who wish to gain teacher licensure/certification with undergraduate degrees in fields other than physical education, exercise science, or kinesiology will have to complete required undergraduate pre-requisites.
+The program requires approximately two years of full time study culminating with a graduate level student teaching experience in the second year of the program.
+Students must complete graduate and undergraduate coursework for teacher licensure/certification.
 Students must pass a comprehensive examination at the end of their program.
-A more specific list of required courses is listed below.

 Students seeking admission to the MAT program must submit an official application for admission to the USC Graduate School.
 Students may apply online at www.sc.edu and go to Graduate School for online admission procedures.
-Students seeking admission to the MAT program must provide the following information to the USC Graduate School:
+Students seeking admission to the MAT program must apply to the USC Graduate School which includes providing:

 1. A complete application forwarded to the USC Graduate School.